 You can perform these steps iteratively, initially starting with the few most critical assets.
 The next most critical assets are likely to be using a subset of what you worked out for the few most critical assets, so the work is easier from that point on.

 Attending to the robustness of your security program elements improves their resilience, something that managers and executives have a better understanding of these days.

 Information System Security Validation Steps

-Please check back on Wednesday, Nov 15th, as I am revising the Information System Security Validation Steps to simplify them a little bit, and get feedback before I post them.
+Please check back in early 2023, as I am revising the Information System Security Validation Steps to simplify them a little bit, and get feedback before I post them.
 If you would like to be reminded when I post the updated steps, I’ll send you a note or just email the document to you (see below).